Komodo Dragon History: The Evolution of a Legendary Giant

 Taxonomy & Scientific Name: Where Does the Komodo Dragon Fit?

 The Komodo dragon belongs to the Varanidae family (monitor lizards), with close relatives like the Asian and Australian monitor lizards.
 Its scientific name, Varanus komodoensis, was given by Ouwens in honor of Komodo Island.
+These reptiles possess wide, flat heads, rounded snouts, and muscular tails, which contribute to their distinctive appearance.
 However, its taxonomy was once a subject of debate.

 In the 1920s, scientists thought that the Komodo dragon was a subspecies of the extinct Australian giant lizard Megalania prisca, which went extinct about 50,000 years ago.
 However, DNA analysis has proven that the two are different, despite sharing a common ancestor.
 Today, the Komodo dragon is recognized as a unique species that evolved separately in Indonesia.
-Additionally, komodo dragon saliva contains potentially harmful bacteria and possibly venomous properties, which play a crucial role in its hunting and predation strategies.
+As apex predators, they dominate their ecosystems, playing a crucial role in maintaining the balance of their habitats.
+Additionally, Komodo dragon saliva contains potentially harmful bacteria and possibly venomous properties, which play a crucial role in its hunting and predation strategies.

 Read more: Komodo Dragon vs Megalania: Compating Two Giant Lizard of History